Thursday, 11 July 2013

 The description of the first day did nothing to dispel our doubts – it was 29 km of uphill slog with no water or shade, over dry limestone ridges.
 In April or September it may have been feasible, but in the middle of July it was another matter entirely.

-We were often accused of being mad (by our friends), but we were not suicidal, and we did not think we could even carry the amount of water that we would need.
-The following days did not sound much better.
+We were often accused of being mad (by our friends), but we were not suicidal, and we did not think we could even carry the weight of water that we would need.
+The description of the following days did not sound much better.